gemini64/a1-llm/worklog.md

 ```

 ### Sentence-By-Sentence paraphrasing
-We informally observed a tendency in looping over paraphrases of irregular verbs (for Italian inputs) and, in some cases, the lack of attention on some constraints presented in sequence in our inventories.
+We informally observed a tendency in looping over paraphrasis of irregular verbs (for Italian inputs) and, in some cases, the lack of attention on some constraints sequencially listed in our inventories.

-Also, as a language independent issue, we noticed a general lack of logical 'soundness' in the paraphrases proposed by the model (i.e. bad, unnatural, or overall unsound substitutions).
+Also, as a widespread issue, we noticed a general lack of logical 'soundness' in the paraphrases proposed by the model (i.e. bad, unnatural, or overall unsound substitutions).

-A preliminary analysis on output data using our first system iteration (on English language) is available [here](https://docs.google.com/spreadsheets/d/1h16vICpQyBoTFmUQGMzBrDeMCXLTKZYFmPumB-rRVZc/edit?gid=2129388210#gid=2129388210).
+A preliminary analysis on output data using our first implementation (on English language) is available [here](https://docs.google.com/spreadsheets/d/1h16vICpQyBoTFmUQGMzBrDeMCXLTKZYFmPumB-rRVZc/edit?gid=2129388210#gid=2129388210).

-Assuming an issue with input length, we also tested a sentence-by-sentence paraphrasing approach.
+We assumed an issue with input length, so we also tested a sentence-by-sentence paraphrasing approach.

-The prompt we used is very similar to the one attached in the previous section, therefore it is not included here.
+The prompt we used is very similar to the one attached to the previous section, therefore it is not included here.

 **Note:** Sentencizing was carried out using spacy (for all languages).
-This is a simple NLP task and no issue was observed across the data we analyzed.
+This is a simple NLP task and no issue was observed across analyzed data.

 #### Observations
-To get an idea on recurring issues/error in paraphrases we manually reviewed a set of 12 paraphrases in Italian and Russian, comparing the two methods (full-text paraphrasing and sentence-by-sentence).
+To get an idea on recurring paraphrasing issues, we manually checked a set of 12 paraphrases in Italian and Russian, comparing the two methods (full-text paraphrasing and sentence-by-sentence).

 The Italian annotations are available [here](https://docs.google.com/spreadsheets/d/1VFGowGpYmdtNCS8_tlWsWSrVpbMbNS1C/edit?usp=drive_link&ouid=111186755018075460643&rtpof=true&sd=true) and the Russian annotations [here](https://drive.google.com/drive/u/0/folders/10AVAk_LPsTgfrOY0oMPCoJt0eEnh1pgn).

 We observed:
 - (Italian) No performance gain/loss between the two methods.
 Also paraphrases quality seems overall unaffected by the method used.
 - (Italian) A generalized difficulty in checking and paraphrasing irregular verbs.
 Also (less severe) a difficulty in correctly identifying tenses and moods (within our allowed/not-allowed verbs constraints).
-- (Russian) A similar issue in checking for irregular verbs.
+- (Russian) A similar issue in cataloguing regular/irregular verbs.
 - (Russian) A noticeable improvement in paraphrases quality using the sentence-by-sentence approach.
 - (Both) Overall a lack of quality, and in some cases logical unsoundness, in proposed paraphrases.

 ### Dealing with irregular Verbs (Italian)
-Our preliminary analysis of paraphrases for Italian texts revealed a widespread issue in dealing and identifiying irregular verbs.
+Our preliminary analysis of paraphrases for Italian texts revealed a widespread issue in dealing with irregular verbs.

 A quick test revealed, at least for gpt-4o, a lack of understanding about the concept of regular/irregular verbs in 0 shots contexts.

-The best results in dealing with irregular verbs by prompting a model, where:
+We saw the best results in dealing with irregular when:
 - By using a specific 'meta-prompting' style instructions list describing a complete procedure to check for irregular italian verbs.
 In 0 shots contexts the model is still unable to recognize verbs that present minor 'irregularities' (e.g. 'Assistere').
 An example is attached below
-- By including a list of known irregular verbs as context in our user prompt (note that this approach, while functional)
+- By including a list of known irregular verbs as context in our user prompt (note that this approach, while functional consumes a lot of input tokens)

 ```
 Check if the following Italian verb is regular or irregular.